Cranbury, New Jersey: Economy

 Cranbury is host to many warehouses along Route 130 and the roads leading to the NJ Turnpike.
 A company making the Boy Scout Pinewood Derby cars is also here.
 Cranbury was noted for a used Rolls-Royce dealership located in the center of township, but it has gone out of business.
-The alternative energy business Blacklight Power, which occupies a building formerly occupied by Creative Playthings, is in fact located in East Windsor, in an area served by the Cranbury Post Office.
+The alternative energy business Brilliant Light Power, which occupies a building formerly occupied by Creative Playthings, is in fact located in East Windsor, in an area served by the Cranbury Post Office.

 The Associated University Presses is an academic publishing company supplying textbooks to colleges and universities.

 Government

 Local government

-Cranbury Township is governed under the Township form of government, one of 141 municipalities (of the 564) statewide governed under this form.
-The Township Committee is comprised of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
-At an annual reorganization meeting, the Township Committee selects one of its members to serve as Mayor.
-In 1990, the Cranbury Township Committee was expanded from three to five members and the position of Township Administrator by ordinance.
+Cranbury Township is governed under the township form of government, one of 141 municipalities (of the 564) statewide governed under this form.
+The Township Committee is comprised of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle; all terms of office end on December 31.
+At an annual reorganization meeting, the Township Committee selects one of its members to serve as mayor.
+In 1990, the Cranbury Township Committee was expanded from three to five members and the position of Township Administrator was established by ordinance.

-As of 2025, members of the Cranbury Township Committee are Mayor Barbara F. Rogers (D, term on committee and as mayor ends December 31, 2022), Deputy Mayor Michael J. Ferrante (D, term on committee ends 2024, term as deputy mayor ends 2022), Eman El-Badawi (D, 2024), Matthew A. Scott (D, 2023) and M. Evelyn Spann (R, 2022).
+As of 2025, members of the Cranbury Township Committee are Mayor Lisa Knierim (D, term on committee and as mayor ends December 31, 2025), Deputy Mayor Eman El-Badawi (D, term on committee ends 2027; term as deputy mayor ends 2025), Robert Christopher (D, 2027), Barbara F. Rogers (D, 2025) and Matthew A. Scott (D, 2026).

+In 2023, the township had the lowest effective property tax rate in Middlesex County at 1.621%.
 In 2018, the township had an average property tax bill of $11,960, the highest in the county, compared to an average bill of $8,767 statewide.